phievo/phievo/README.md

 	sudo pip install dist/phievo-1.0.tar.gz
 ```

-## Instruction specific to windows
+## Instructions specific to windows

 ### Install gcc
 Windows does not come with the `gcc` compiler installed but the free software foundation provides a minimal distribution of gnu software for windows, it is called [MinGW](http://mingw.org/).